Dark Cover Up Tattoo Ideas: Transforming Old Ink into a Masterpiece

 -

-Design Development: Your artist will create a custom design tailored to your specific needs and the characteristics of your existing tattoo.
+Design Development: Your artist will create a custom design meant for your specific needs and the characteristics of your existing tattoo.
 This stage involves multiple iterations, ensuring you are completely satisfied with the final design before proceeding.

 -